zeptocosm/tempchan/README.md

 There is also a cronjob defined in `.github/workflows/cron.yaml` that pings the `/api/cleanup` endpoint daily.
 If you run your own instance, make sure that this or a similar cronjob (with the URL appropriately changed) is set up.

 The backend uses [serverless-mysql](https://www.npmjs.com/package/serverless-mysql) to connect to MySQL.
-The frontend uses [SJCL](https://github.com/bitwiseshiftleft/sjcl) to perform cryptographic operations, but SJCL is not used on the backend.
+The frontend and backend both use [SJCL](https://github.com/bitwiseshiftleft/sjcl) to perform cryptographic operations.

 ## License